RobertGregg/CellularPotts.jl/README.md

 ## Major Improvements

 - [ ] Introduce more cell properties

   - [x] Division
   - [x] Death
-  - [ ] Active movement
+  - [x] Active movement
   - [ ] Movement up gradients

 - [ ] Integrate hybrid modeling schemes

   - [ ] ODE Modeling (intracellular)

   - [ ] PDE Modeling (extracellular)

   - Maybe use [Neural networks](https://github.com/SciML/NeuralPDE.jl) to speed up the PDE computation?

-- [ ] Create an Examples folder
+- [x] Create an Examples folder

 - [ ] How to save output?

-- [ ] Implement different ways to initialize cell locations
+- [x] Implement different ways to initialize cell locations

+  - [ ] Still need image input

-- [x] Allow cells to have different properties (used Tables.jl)
+- [x] Allow cells to have different properties (used `NamedTuple`)

 ## Minor Improvements

-- [x] Allow user defined parameters to cells (used Tables.jl)
+- [x] Allow user defined parameters to cells (used `NamedTuple`)
 - [ ] Allow cells of the same type to be different sizes (?)
 - [ ] For 3D gui, don't recreate voxels every iteration, just set color to clear
-- [ ] Could get a big speed improvement if you don't loop through all cells to update articulation points
+- [x] Could get a big speed improvement if you don't loop through all cells to update articulation points
   - Need to be clever about updating articulation points locally (is this possible?)
+  - rewrote [Tarjan's algoirthm](https://en.wikipedia.org/wiki/Biconnected_component) to find articulation points which is O(V+E)
 - [ ] Don't loop through all of the cell borders when updating the GUI.
 - [ ] Use abstract typing (e.g. `AbstractVector` vs `Vector`) without creating type instability
 - [x] Do we even need to track to total energy? (nope!)